pmmp/PreProcessor/README.md

 #### Arguments
 - `path`: Path to the PocketMine-MP source code to optimize.
 - `multisize`: Whether to produce multiple optimized code versions with optimizations specific to 64-bit or 32-bit platforms.
 Where applicable, multiple versions of target source files will be produced with different optimizations (for example, `Player__64bit.php`, `Player__32bit.php`).
 The autoloader in PocketMine-MP will then decide which version of the source file to load at runtime based on the platform.

-### CodeOptimizer.php
-This script performs basic optimization of constant references and function calls by adding backslashes (`\`) in front of global constant references and function calls.

-#### Arguments
-- `path`: Path the the PocketMine-MP source code to optimize.